- Any amount of incremental progress you make before seeking funding will improve valuation and terms of any deal.

 “The way venture is portrayed in the popular press and on TV shows like Shark Tank, it seems like the biggest challenge confronting you as an entrepreneur is raising money, when the real challenge of entrepreneurship is creating a product that people want to buy and use,” says Michael Wolfe, a serial entrepreneur who has been a founder or early employee at five startups.

 Four of those companies had exits, either through an IPO or an acquisition.
-The fifth failed, Wolfe believes, in part because it raised a $3.5 million A round prematurely.
+The fifth failed, Wolfe believes, in part because it raised a $3.5 million Series A round prematurely.

 “We were hiring people and pushing out product and looking for traction when in retrospect our focus should have been on experimentation and validation for the product and other foundational work before moving into the next phase,” says Wolfe.